 Don’t Focus on a Single Silo

-Most businesses have a target demographic who they aim to reach on social media.
+Most businesses have a target demographic who they aim to reach with their marketing.
 However, concentrating all of your marketing dollars on a small segment of the population puts your investment at risk.
-Avoid depending on a small population for the majority of your site visits and conversions.
-If you only focus on one social media venue and one group on that venue, you could be missing out on a lot of sales.
-Rather, you should create business listing across different platforms, including Instagram, Google My Business, Facebook, and evan Bing Business.
-Utilizing multiple channels ensures that you are reaching audiences across platforms while also boosting your SEO.
+Avoid depending on a small population for the majority of your site visits, conversions, and purchases.
+If you only focus on one avenue and one group supported by that avenue, you could be missing out on a lot of sales.
+Rather, you should create business listing across different platforms, including social media, PPC, mailers, and SEO.
+Direct mail is a great way to get ahold of businesses, rather than individual people, if that is part of your target market.

 Consider Key Performance Indicators